-EPA Regulation 40 CFR 146 Subpart H requires owners or operators of Class VI wells to monitor several parameters over the life of the project to ensure that:
+US EPA regulation 40 CFR 146 Subpart H requires owners or operators of Class VI wells to monitor several parameters over the life of the project to ensure that:

-- Mechanical integrity of the injection well is maintained - Fluid movement and the extent of associated pressure elevation are within the limits described in the permit application - USDWs are not endangered the measurements that will be required as well as the steps used to ensure that the quality of all data is such that it can be used in the decision-making process over the life of the project.
+- Mechanical integrity of the injection well is maintained - Fluid migration and the extent of pressure elevation are within the limits described in the permit application - USDWs are not endangered

-Monitoring activities include mechanical integrity tests (MITs), pressure fall-off (PFO) tests during the injection phase of the project, monitoring of shallow and deep groundwater quality, and tracking the development of the CO2 plume and associated pressure front.
-This document details
+Monitoring activities include mechanical integrity tests (MITs), pressure fall-off (PFO) tests during the injection phase of the project, monitoring of shallow and deep groundwater quality, and development of the CO2 plume and associated pressure front.
+This document details the measurements that will be required as well as the steps used to ensure that the quality of all data is such that it can be used in the decision-making process over the life of the project.